Training unique problem solvers

 Duquesne University's physics program offers a lot of individualized instruction, which is beneficial compared to larger institutions.
 I've always thrived on specific instruction from faculty rather than learning exclusively from lectures, making Duquesne a great fit for me.

-Gabriel Pecar Physics and Music dual degree, Minors in Computer Science and Mathematics
+Gabriel Pecar BS Physics, BA Music, Minors in Computer Science and Mathematics

 Enroll Now